WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/petnames.md

 we use them?

 [Petnames](http://www.skyhunter.com/marcs/petnames/IntroPetNames.html)
-offer a solution to squaring Zooko's Triangle by mapping local names to global identifiers and vice versa.
+offers a way forward by mapping local names to global identifiers and vice versa.
+By adding petnames as an additional layer to a globally unique and decentralized system, we are able to have names with all three properties.

 At its simplest, petnames are not unlike the physical telephone books individuals and families would manage in days past.
 These books were useful and important even if one had a "Yellow Pages"